 Ampersand is great for rapid prototyping.
-So how do you run your prototypes?
+We advise you to do that on the web.
+But sometimes you want to run your prototypes on your own computer(s).
 For different purposes there are different ways of doing that.
 This chapter shows you how.

 Using Ampersand offline does not require you to install Ampersand.
 Ampersand runs in Docker so you can use it independently and on almost any platform.
 Here is an explanation of how to do this (don't mind the title of that page).
 It can be summarized as follows:

 - 1.Make sure Docker runs on your laptop or install it if it doesn't.